Ardrual/gridmind/README.md

    - `cd web && npm install`
    - `npm run dev`

+Make Targets
+- `make dev` — runs API and web concurrently (API is scaffolded; see API Status).
+- `make web` — starts the React/Vite dev server in `web/`.
+- `make run-api` — attempts `uvicorn app.main:app --reload`.
+See API Status below.

+API Status
+- The FastAPI app under `app/` is a placeholder.
+Until a minimal `app = FastAPI()` is added in `app/main.py`, `uvicorn app.main:app` will not start.
+The `make run-api` target is kept as a convenience hook for when the API is implemented.

 Ingest & Vectorize
 - Download only: `python -m scripts.ingest --download`
   - Reads `data/manifest.json` and saves PDFs to `data/raw/<id>.pdf`.